Yolo Vision Shenzhen

 Real-World Applications

-• VQA vs. Image Captioning: Image captioning involves generating a single, general description of an image (e.g., "A dog is playing fetch in a park").
-In contrast, VQA provides a specific answer to a targeted question (e.g., "What color is the dog's collar?").
+• VQA vs. Image Captioning: Image captioning involves generating a generic description of an entire image (e.g., "A dog playing in the park").
+In contrast, VQA is goal-oriented and answers a specific inquiry, requiring more targeted reasoning.

 Join the Ultralytics community